-Bienvenue, Aiokpanchi, Welcome to Isle de Jean Charles.
+Bienvenue, Halito, Welcome to Isle de Jean Charles.

 Isle de Jean Charles is in Terrebonne Parish, Louisiana, situated between Bayou Terrebonne and Pointe-aux-Chene.
 Bayou Pointe-aux-Chene is the boundary between Terrebonne and Lafourche Parish.
 Before the establishment of Terrebonne parish in 1822, Terrebonne Parish was once part of Lafourche Interior Parish.
 The Island is split down the middle by Bayou St. Jean Charles.

-All of Jean Marie and Pauline’s children, except their oldest daughter, married Indians.
+All of Jean Marie and Pauline’s children, except their oldest daughter, married Indians, descendants of Biloxi-Chitimacha, and Choctaw Tribes who inhabited the area near the Island.
 The Island’s first people were Naquin’s, and then Dardar and Chaisson families also moved on the Island as a result of intermarriage between these families.
-No one knows the actual date this occurred, but according to the oral history that has been handed down, it was in the early 1800s.
+According to the Tribe's oral history, this was in the early 1800s.

 Isle de Jean Charles was considered “uninhabitable swamp land” until 1876, when the State of Louisiana began selling the land to private individuals.
 Before this time it was illegal for a Native American to purchase land.
 The 1880 Terrebonne Parish Census listed the first land buyers as residents and included just four families, that of Jean Baptise Narcisse Naquin, Antoine Livaudais Dardar, Marcelin Duchils Naquin, and Walker Lovell.
 By the census of 1910, the area was officially called “Isle á Jean Charles” and had grown to sixteen families, all descendants of the first four families; a total of 77 people.
 The occupations of the men were fishermen, oystermen, or trappers.